-5. Sustaining Members
+5. Other Membership types

-5.1 Sustaining Membership may be offered by Certified Groups or by the ASRC to those organizations and individuals who wish to contribute monetary, material or moral support to the ASRC or to one of the Groups.
+5.1 Other Membership types may be offered by Certified Groups or by the ASRC to those organizations and individuals who wish to contribute monetary, material or moral support to the ASRC or to one of the Groups.

-5.2 Sustaining members shall have no voting rights in the ASRC.
+5.2 These types of members shall have no voting rights in the ASRC.

 6. Termination of Membership and Disciplinary Measures